markusheinonen/markusheinonen.github.io/advice.md

 **Don't tell me it doesn't work**.
 Why doesn't it?
 What steps did you make to narrow down where the problem lies?

 **Break your model**.
 Stress-test your model until it breaks.
 What are its limits?
 This gives you direct avenue to making a second paper.
 Look at the [XAI question bank](https://arxiv.org/abs/2001.02478).

-**Focus on problems**.
-Instead of finding solutions, focus on finding problems that are true, novel and significant.
-Find open problems by looking at what state-of-the-art can’t do, does poorly, or ignores.

 **Become really good in one thing**.
 Most scientists know one thing very well, and apply it everywhere.
 For instance, differential geometry, Bayes, numerics, etc. This makes publishing papers efficient.